FineUploader/fine-uploader/readme.md

 In the future, I may integrate a CI system that creates nightly snapshot builds, but that is a pretty low-priority, especially since building your own snapshot version should be pretty easy.

-Don't forget to include the contents of the css and img directories in your project.
-Currently, the files in the img directory must be in a directory called "img", which must be one directory up from the css file.
-For example, if fineuploader.css is in the css directory, the img directory must be a subling of the css directory.
-I will probably combine the css and img files into one directory in the near future, though, removing this requirement.
+Don't forget to include the css and image files in your project.

 <br/>